 You have life.
 You know Him who is the life.
 He abides in your heart by faith, and you live His life.
-The standardbearer must himself know the power of His endless life if he is to have victory.
+The standard-bearer must himself know the power of His endless life if he is to have victory.

 The standard-bearer should know the realities of his task.
 Dangers threaten him on every hand.
 The enemy is determined to beat down the standard and dishearten those who struggle for freedom.
 The pages of history are red with the blood of heroes who "loved not their lives unto the death."
-Even within recent months men have been martyred because of the cross, but, "If we suffer, we shall also reign with Him: if we deny Him, He also will deny us."
+Even within recent months men have been martyred because of the cross, but "if we suffer, we shall also reign with Him: if we deny Him, He also will deny us."
 2 Tim.
-2: 12.
+2:12.

-We are told that the Chinese word for "crisis" is "waji," and that it has a peculiar derivation.
-It is a compound of two words meaning "danger" and "opportunity."
-Every crisis is indeed a challenging compound of danger and of opportunity.
-We should not close our eyes to
+We are told that the Chinese word for "crisis" is waji, and that it has a peculiar derivation.
+It is a compound of two words that mean "danger" and "opportunity."
+Every crisis is indeed a challenging compound of danger and opportunity.
+We should not close our eyes to the dangers of this crusade, but we must also know that where the conflict is sharpest and the danger is greatest, there also is the place of greatest opportunity and victory.